tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   In Version 4.5 of the schema several sub-properties were added to `publisher <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/publisher/#id1>`_:
-  *  publisherIdentifier: An identifier for the publisher.
+  *  publisherIdentifier: Identifier for publisher.
 Use a ROR ID if available.
-  *  publisherIdentifierScheme: The scheme for the publisher identifier (e.g. ROR).
+  *  publisherIdentifierScheme: Scheme for publisher identifier (e.g. ROR).
   *  schemeURI: The URI of the identifier scheme (e.g. https://ror.org).

 `PublicationYear`